 INTRODUCTION

-Transparent displays allow users to see both digital content and the real world at once.
-Their recent availability in mobile devices [1, 2] has opened up new interaction possibilities not available with traditional mobile displays.
-For example, designers have created "design concepts" focused on supporting more compelling mobile augmented reality applications.
-On the other side, researchers studied mobile transparent displays as a solution to the finger occlusion problem and proposed "back of device" touch input [3, 5], where users interact by touching the display from behind while being able to see their hand fingers.
+Transparent displays allow users to see both digital content and the real world through the same viewport.
+Their recent introduction on in mobile platforms has sparked a flurry of novel interactive concepts unviable on traditional mobile displays [1,2].
+To large extent, mobile-see-through concepts from designers conjure up mobile augmented reality applications.
+Researchers have explored possibilities with mobile transparent displays but primarily to focus on a fixed (limited?) set of interaction metaphors, such as to use the ‘back of device’ to resolve the finger occlusion problem on touch input [3, 5].

-In this paper we research the interaction possibilities of transparent display mobile devices from the perspective of their actual and possible physical affordances.
-Actual affordances include transparency, correspondence and dual-sidedness.
-Transparency is the capacity to see objects through the display.
-Correspondence is the capacity to determine the physical dimensions of objects right below the display based on the digital content.
-Dual-sidedness is the capacity to see and interact with the display from either side.
-Similar to [5] we argue for one extra affordance for future transparent displays, surface capture.
-Surface capture is the capacity of the display to acquire an image of the elements right below or on top the display without the need of external cameras (such as Samsung SUR40 device, aka Microsoft PixelSense).
+In this paper we propose interaction techniques that exploit the inherent or ‘true’ affordance of transparent mobile devices.
+Such affordances as transparency, pixel-correspondence and dual-sidedness enable novel scenarios and demonstrate the value of transparent see-through displays.
+Transparency, the capacity to see objects through the display, allows for example ^give an example¸.
+Pixel -correspondence is the capacity to determine the physical dimensions of objects right below the display based on the digital content.
+This allows [example].
+Finally, dual-sidedness, the capacity to see and interact with the display from either side, enables [example].
+We also show that based on augmentations to these fundamental affordances, such as the ability to capture in real-time an image through the transparent display, or surface capture, can engender a wide range of applications, including what we refer to as contact AR.

-Our goals include exploring the design space and identifying the interaction techniques for transparent display mobile devices.
-We divide the interaction techniques between those that are unique to transparent display mobile devices and those which, although explored in other contexts, are a natural fit.
-We present the tPad, our prototype 7 inch transparent display tablet.
-Capacity sensors facilitate touch and pen interaction on both sides.
+Our primary goal was to pose the question as to ‘why have transparent mobile devices’.
+We address this by identifying interaction techniques that are unique to transparent display mobile devices based on their ‘true’ affordances.
+We also investigate potential augmentations to such devise, and show that this can open new forms of mobile-based interaction.
+We demonstrate these possibilities through a prototype device, tPad. tPad, is a 7 inch transparent display tablet with capacity sensors that facilitate touch and pen interaction on both sides.
 Embedded sensors facilitate the detection of the primary interaction side.
 A camera optionally attached to the tPad simulates the surface capture functionality.

 Novel interaction techniques support the usage of the transparent display for rich note taking and active reading.
 For note-taking, users can trace objects on a physical object, query printed graphs, capture elements behind the display, access alternative views on the flip-side and share content by staking multiple devices.
 For active reading, users can explore the virtual version of a printed document by simply putting the tPad on top of it – users can annotate, search, invoke rich content (pictures and video).
 Finally, applications running on opposite sides of the display can access a shared context.